Bulat-Ziganshin/EasyProtoBuf/README.md

 - FlatBuffers doesn't suppose deserialization, while I prefer to work with plain C++ structures
 - MessagePack format is more self-describing (schema-less) than ProtoBuf, making it less efficient for schema-based serialization
-- given its simplicity, it's no surprise that ProtoBuf is the most popular serialization format around, with bindings implemented to more languages.
+- given its simplicity, it's no surprise that ProtoBuf is the most popular serialization format around, with bindings implemented for more languages.
 And even if some exotic language misses a binding, it would be easier to implement it for ProtoBuf than for any other serialization format.

 Now, I looked around, but the tiniest C++ ProtoBuf library I found was still a whopping 4 KLOC